 Eterna-Matic automatic wrist watch, 1968

-The latest addition to my collection is this Eterna-matic 2000 Centenaire automatic wrist watch, dating from 1968.
+The latest addition to the Set Back in Time collection is this Eterna-matic 2000 Centenaire automatic wrist watch, dating from 1968.
 Eterna introduced the Centenaire range in 1956 to celebrate the centenary of the company.
 This is a classic dress watch, a little small by today’s standards, but certainly acceptable as a vintage timepiece.
-It is gold-plated with a…Read more
+The…Read more